 For both programs, RCTC establishes the minimum program requirements and program guidelines.
-In the spring of FY 2019/20 when the State issued a shelter in place order as a result of the COVID-19 pandemic, RCTC lowered the threshold of two of the program guidelines' requirements as it relates to monthly reporting.
+In the spring of FY 2019/20 when the State issued stay-at-home orders due the COVID-19 pandemic, RCTC lowered the threshold of two of the program guidelines' requirements as it relates to monthly reporting.
 These changes were necessary to assist essential workers to continue their work commutes during the pandemic.
 The two areas included meeting the minimum day and occupancy requirement each month.
-The modified guidelines will remain in place through FY 2022/23 and the original guidelines will be reinstated in full on July 1, 2023.
+The modified guidelines remained in place through FY

+2022/23 and the original guidelines were reinstated in full on July 1, 2023.
 RCTC requires that a VanClub vanpool must: